KIT-IBPT/vinegar/doc/index.rst

 extensions, but also gives a detailed specification of the configuration options supported by the various components.

+When upgrading from an older version of Vinegar, please be sure to check the :ref:`release_notes`.

 .. toctree::
   :maxdepth: 2
   :caption: Contents: